canonical/opensearch-operator/docs/reference/system-requirements.md

 ## Kernel parameters

-OpenSearch requires specific kernel parameters to be set on the host machine and propagated to every container or VM where OpenSearch runs.
+OpenSearch requires specific kernel parameters.
 These settings are enforced by both the `testing` and `production` profiles.
+On LXD, they must be set on the host machine and propagated to every container.

 See [Performance profiles](explanation-performance-profiles) for details on how profiles use these parameters.